Find Cheap Flights to Shanghai from $ 173 with eDreams

 How much does a flight to Shanghai cost?

-At eDreams you can find flights from Melbourne to Shanghai starting from $329, with an average price of $705.
-If you depart from other cities such as Sydney, you can find tickets from $333, and from Gold Coast - Coolangatta starting from $470, according to data from the last 72 hours.
+At eDreams you can find flights from Sydney to Shanghai starting from $333, with an average price of $875.
+If you depart from other cities such as Perth, you can find tickets from $373, and from Melbourne starting from $410, according to data from the last 72 hours.

 Filter by